 One of the most exciting things about the faculty at the Duke Global Health Institute is that we represent a wide range of disciplinary perspectives.
 We have psychologist, sociologists, demographers, physicians -- We have a wide variety of individuals on our faculty.
 And so one of the exciting things for students in the major is that they'll have the opportunity to work with us, and work with us very closely. - Gary Bennett

 An A.B. in global health is offered only as a co-major and must be paired with another major at Duke.
-Students must complete 10 courses, 1 statistics co-requisite, and an experiential learning requirement.
+Students must complete 10 courses, 1 statistics course, and an experiential learning requirement.

 3 Core Courses

 - Fundamentals: GLHLTH 101

 - Ethics: PUBPOL 330/GLHLTH 210, GLHLTH 373S, GLHLTH 341, PHIL 281/GLHLTH 241, GLHLTH 345

 3 Foundation Courses